Qilletni/QilletniDocs/docs/packages/package_management.md

 ## Usage

-To install packages in a fresh project, first enter the project' root (or the `qilletni_src`) directory.
+To install packages in a fresh project, first enter the project's root (or the `qilletni_src`) directory.
 Then, run

 ```bash
 qpm install